 Check Out Top Things to do in North East India

-Enchey Monastery, Sikkim
+6. Enchey Monastery, Sikkim

 Ready for a spiritual journey in Northeast India?
 Enchey Monastery is another significant and ancient Buddhist abbey.
-Resembling a typical Chinese pagoda, the exteriors of the monastery are as appealing as its interiors.
+Resembling a typical Chinese pagoda, the exteriors of the monastery are as appealing as their interiors.
 Lama Druptob Karpo, a pro in the art of flying and a Buddhist tantric master is the name behind this religious place.

 Try and learn lessons of meditation by observing the meditating monks in and around the lamasery.
-Make it a point to partake in Losoong and Losar festivals to cheer the merry making Gangtok valley.
+Make it a point to partake in Losoong and Losar festivals to cheer the merry-making Gangtok valley.
 The gala is hosted annually in the months of September and October.

 If you are planning for a Darjeeling and Gangtok Honeymoon tour, check out these 10 Reasons to visit Darjeeling and Gangtok for honeymoon

-Tashiding Monastery, Sikkim
+7. Tashiding Monastery, Sikkim

 This is the reason that makes Tashiding Monastery a popular winter destination in India and a must visit in the month of February.
 According to a common belief, bowing down here cleanses all the sins of a person who is willing to repent.
 Nearly 60 to 70 lamas dwell at this lamasery.

-Ghoom Monastery, Darjeeling
+8. Ghoom Monastery, Darjeeling

 With an alternate name as Yiga Choeling Monastery, Ghoom Monastery was established by a Mongolian astrologer in 1850.
-The religious site remains in the wish list of almost everybody who is planning a holiday in Darjeeling.
+The religious site remains on the wish list of almost everybody who is planning a holiday in Darjeeling.

 Two huge oil lamps are lit up continuously in the front of this idol.
 Find some peace of mind while looking at the superb arts and paintings of Tibetan Buddhism.
 Belonging to the Yellow Hat sect or Gelukpa, the celebrated Gompa becomes active during the Tibetan New year, Saka Dawa, H.H The Dalai Lama’s Birth Anniversary, Lhabhab Dhuchen and Ganden Ngamchol.

-Samdruptse Monastery, Sikkim
+9. Samdruptse Monastery, Sikkim

-Dubdi Monastery, Sikkim
+10. Dubdi Monastery, Sikkim

 Dubdi is a holy place holding a sobriquet ‘Hermit’s Cell’ after the crowning of the first king, Phuntsog Namgyal.
 March to May is believed to be the best time to visit Dubdi Monastery due to the fine weather.
-Take a tour to these famous monasteries in Northeast India and get spiritually enlightened.
+Take a tour of these famous monasteries in Northeast India and get spiritually enlightened.